Leptospermum ‘Mesmer Eyes’ is a shrub that will reach a height of 1.5 metres with a spread of about 1 metre.

 Leptospermum ‘Mesmer Eyes’ was developed in a breeding programme, by Bywong Nursery, from crosses between a form of Leptospermum scoparium, Leptospermum macrocarpum and Leptospermum deuense, a rare New South Wales Tea-tree.

-Flowers appear in spring.
+In this culitvar, flowers are at least 3 centimetres across, produced solitarily in leaf axils, mostly in spring.
 Initially they are white then age to pink.
 This gives plants a two-toned appearance.
-The flowers are at least 3 centimetres across.
-This makes them one of the largest Leptospermum blooms and reflects a characteristic inherited from Leptospermum macrocarpum, one of the parents.
+The stamens are a darker red which creates more contrast.
+The size of the flowers makes them one of the largest Leptospermum blooms and reflects a characteristic inherited from Leptospermum macrocarpum, one of the parents.

 Leptospermum ‘Mesmer Eyes’ is an eye-catching plant that could be used as a foreground shrub in native garden beds.